 - The bottom line – How will the firm help your company attract and retain employees?
 How will the firm help you maximize the tax advantages for retirement plans?

-By thinking through these criteria, you are inviting a professional firm to assist you in putting together an employee benefit – they should act like a 401k help center for your company.
+By thinking through these criteria, you are inviting a professional firm to assist you in putting together an employee benefit – they should act like a 401(k) resource center for your company.
 This approach is a far cry from “buying a product.”